AnthonyEdmonds/govuk-laravel/docs/components/radios.md

 ]
 ```

+By default, an `input` component will be shown.

+You may specify the type of input by setting the array key to a valid method in the `GovukQuestion` helper.

-You may provide any array keys that are compatible with the `text-input` component.
+You must provide an array of keys which are compatible with the input component you want to use.

-Support for other input types may be added in the future.
+The `name` and `label` keys should be considered a minimum for any input type, though some components may have other requirements.

+Avoid nesting radio inputs, and consider breaking the question into more parts.

 ## Subcomponents